DID DSM-5 Criteria

 Family therapy

-Involving family or close relationships in the process can provide essential support and increase understanding of DID for those in the individual's support network.
+Involving family or close relationships can provide essential support and increase understanding of DID for those in the individual's support network.

 Reference